mandiros3/BlogNancy/README.md

 # BlogNancy
 A microblog API using Nancy.

-Perform simple CRUD operations of a database of your choice, using the nancy microframework.
+Perform simple CRUD operations on a database of your choice, using the nancy microframework.

+##Instruction
++Clone
++Run Solution File
++Restore NugetPackages
++Run...